stride3d/stride-docs/en/manual/graphics/effects-and-shaders/custom-shaders.md

     >[!Note]
     >To be accessible from the Game Studio Property Grid, the shader must inherit from `ComputeColor`.
-    >As '`ComputeColor` always returns a float4 value, properties that take float values (eg metalness and gloss maps) use the first component (the red component) of the value returned by `ComputeColor`.
+    >As `ComputeColor` always returns a float4 value, properties that take float values (eg metalness and gloss maps) use the first component (the red component) of the value returned by `ComputeColor`.

 7. Save all the files in the solution (**File > Save All**).